jakemcc/jakemccrary.com/source/_adventures/2018-04-24-2018-04-49-a-terrifying-adventure-in-the-red-river-gorge.markdown

 Recent weather has been pretty rainy and we get the occasional sprinkle throughout the day.
 We head to Indy Wall since the guidebook claims it will be alright in a light rain.

 This is mostly true.
-A couple of the routes are wet, but we're able to climb on plenty other.
+A couple of the routes are wet, but we're able to climb on plenty others.
 Indy Wall is the home of the first bolted route in Muir Valley.
-Unfortunately, this route was wet.
+Unfortunately, this route is wet.
 At Indy Wall, we climbed

 - Face Up To That Arete, 5.8
 - Makin' Bacon, 5.10d